brycedoerr/SwarmRFSControl/README.md

-ILQR and MPC Swarm Control using Random Finite Set Theory Applied to the Clohessy-Wiltshire Relative Motion Model and Acceleration Model
+ILQR and MPC Swarm Control using Random Finite Set Theory Applied to the Clohessy-Wiltshire Relative Motion Model and Acceleration Model.

 MATLAB Code by Bryce Doerr doerr024(at)umn.edu